tomdrever/Timetable/README.md

-#Timetable
+#Timetables

-_Recreation of an old project on android._
+_Recreation of a very old project on android._

-Create custom timetables, stored as JSON, to organise hours, days and weeks.
+Create custom timetables to organise hours, days and weeks.

-Development version 0 - in no way even barely complete, core functionality missing.
+Still very early in development.

+(Hopefully) Ideal for school timetables.